pranav-P92/AWS-SAA/README.md

 ### Amazon EKS
 - Amazon Elastic Kubernetes service
 - Runs Kubernetes clusters on AWS infrastructure
-- kubernetes is an open-source system for automatic deployment, scaling, and management of containerized application
+- **kubernetes is an open-source system for automatic deployment, scaling, and management of containerized application**
 - its an alternative to ECS
 - EKS supports EC2 if you want to deploy worker nodes or Fargate to deploy serverless containers.
-- Workeer nodes: machines that actually run your application containers(pods).
+- Worker nodes: machines that actually run your application containers(pods).

   **Amazon EKS - Node types**
   - Managed Node Groups: